Financial-Times/o-message/README.md

 ### Markup

 This is an example of the declarative way of instantiating an error message that spans **across a viewport**.
+The 'alert' and 'alert-bleed' message types have been designed to sit below a header.

 ```html
 <div class="o-message o-message--alert o-message--error" data-o-component="o-message">